colleowino/colleowino.github.io/_posts/2015-10-07-web-and-mobile-inspiration.md

 #### 9. [unheap](http://www.unheap.com/){:target='_blank'}
 ![unheap](/img/unheap.png)
-	i also recommend you subscribe to this newsletter to get the latest updates from the javascript world.
+I also recommend you subscribe to this newsletter to get the latest updates from the javascript world.

 #### 10. [sidebar.io](http://sidebar.io/){:target='_blank'}
 ![sidebar](/img/sidebar.png) the 5 best design links, every day